-The following hand exercises are organized from easiest (Level 1) to hardest (Level 3).
-Stroke patients that struggle with hand paralysis can start with Level 1.
-Others can use Level 1 as a warm up and progress to more complex exercises.
+The following stroke exercises for the hand are organized from easiest (Level 1) to hardest (Level 3).
+Stroke survivors that have more hand weakness or paralysis can start with Level 1.
+Others can still use the Level 1 as a warm up and progress to the more complex hand exercises for stroke.

 Use the links below to jump straight to any section: